Skip to main content

 .slnx format, Directory.Build.props, central package management

-Architecture in 3 clicks
+Architecture in three clicks.

 1 Domain complexity?